 1. More effective marketing

 This is the biggest and most obvious benefit to well-implemented market segmentation.
 By better recognizing the needs of your customers, you can identify more effective tactics for reaching them and improving their interactions and experience with your business.
+Making your marketing efforts even more effective.

 2. More efficient spending